Mervin Ray Hughes: Oakland shooting spree

-Between January 15, 1999, and January 29, 1999, Hughes went on a shooting spree within four neighborhoods in East Oakland.
-During this time, Hughes shot twelve victims, killing two.
+Between January 15 and January 29, 1999, Hughes went on a shooting spree within four neighborhoods in East Oakland.
+During this time, Hughes shot eleven victims, killing two.
 His modus operandi was to drive around the Oakland area in his car and commit drive-by shootings.
-On the first attack, Hughes shot a man on the 2200 block on 62nd Avenue.
-The man survived.
-The next day, Hughes scouted out the 2500 block on Seminary Avenue, where he found and succeeded to shoot and kill 20-year-old Terry Love.
+On the first attack, Hughes shot a man on the 2200 block on 62nd Avenue, with the man ultimately surviving.
+The next day, Hughes scouted out the 2500 block on Seminary Avenue, where he shot and killed 20-year-old Terry Love.
 After a seven-day hiatus, Hughes scouted out an area on the 5000 block of Bancroft Avenue, where he shot a man who survived.

 By the third shooting, area police became weary and suspected a single killer was responsible.
 That suspicion was confirmed when, on January 27, Hughes returned to Bancroft Avenue where he shot at three men, one of whom was 33-year-old Robert M. Fisher, who was killed.
 The other two survived.
-A day later, Hughes returned to the sight of his first attack, the 2200 block on 62nd Avenue, where he shot another man, who survived.
+A day later, Hughes returned to the site of his first attack, the 2200 block on 62nd Avenue, where he shot another man, who survived.
 Hours later, Hughes struck the 1700 block of 48th Avenue, when he shot three men, all of whom were wounded but survived.

 Hughes committed his last attacks within hours of one another on January 29, the first of which he committed on the 1700 block of 57th Avenue, where he shot a man and a woman who both survived.
 Hours later he struck for the final time, shooting a man on the 3000 block on 62nd Avenue.
 He survived.
 One of three cars Hughes drove around while committing the shootings was spotted, and the registration was written down.
 It was traced back to Hughes, who was arrested on January 30.
 Police confiscated his 9mm semi-automatic and his two other vehicles.
 Hughes' surviving victims were identified as Anthony Alexander, Ernest Badger, Donal Griffin, Shirley Jackson, Christopher Jones, Lavern Smith and John Witt.